apache/shardingsphere/docs/document/content/user-manual/_index.en.md

 chapter = true
 +++

-This chapter describes how to use projects of Apache ShardingSphere: ShardingSphere-JDBC, ShardingSphere-Proxy and ShardingSphere-Sidecar.
+This chapter describes how to use projects of Apache ShardingSphere.
-Except main projects, this chapter also describe how to use derivative projects of Apache ShardingSphere: ShardingSphere-Scaling.
+Users do not have to read this chapter through, but can refer to it as a dictionary when necessary.